robyndahl/AdvancedPaleobiology/Labs/Lab05.md

 + Landmarks are ordinarily placed on homologous points, points that can be replicated from object to object based on common morphology, common function, or common geometry
 + You may have to flip some images so that they are not reversed left to right (e.g., if most of your images show the right side, flip left side images so that they mimic the right side)

 To collect your landmark data, open the first image in the folder in FIJI.
 Use the multipoint collector tool to place landmarks on the skull.
 You can use the image below as a guide or decide on your own landmark positions When you have placed all of your points, use CTRL-M to record them in the measurement window (a spreadsheet that will populate with all of your data as you collect from each image).
+FIJI will collected more information than we are interested in, and you don't need to pay any attention to the first four columns on the sheet (`Area, Mean, Min, Max`).
+We are only interested in the cartesian coordinates of our landmarks (`X, Y`).
 When you are done with your first image, use CTRL-SHIFT-O to open the next image.
 Repeat until you have collected landmark data from all 30 images.

 ![landmarks](/Images/landmarks.png)

-**Step 3:**
+**Step 3:** When you have collected landmark data for all of the images, copy and paste the data from the FIJI measurements into Excel.